 Besides CPC, there are other costs associated with Google Ads campaigns:

-Creating high-quality ad creatives and landing pages may involve additional costs, especially if you hire designers, copywriters, or video production services.
-Consider these investments as essential parts of your strategy for an effective online marketing website.
+Of course, there are production costs for high-quality ad creatives and landing pages, especially in hiring designers, copywriters, or video production services.
+These can be considered as necessary parts of your strategy for an effective online marketing website.

 While Google Ads offers free analytics and tracking tools, businesses with advanced tracking needs might need to pay for premium analytics software or conversion tracking services.